AIMH-DHgroup/IMAGO/docs/Reasoning-based_SPARQL_Queries.md

 ## 2️⃣ Subproperties of P3 has note

-This query retrieves assertions made via subproperties of P3 has note.
+This query retrieves assertions made via subproperties of `crm:P3_has_note`.
-When reasoning is enabled, triples asserted using subproperties defined in the IMAGO ontology are also retrieved as instances of crm:P3_has_note.
+When reasoning is enabled, triples asserted using subproperties of `crm:P3_has_note` defined in the IMAGO ontology are also retrieved as instances of crm:P3_has_note.

 ```sparql
 PREFIX rdfs:  <http://www.w3.org/2000/01/rdf-schema#>